BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 ## What Happens Once the Lie is Exposed?
 Even as I was gathering evidence against the scammers, I grappled with a conflicting fear: what would happen if I successfully convinced my uncle about the scam?
-I'd be taking away something significant from an elderly man.
+I would be taking away something significant from an elderly man.
 His primary interactions were with the scammers.
 The excitement in his life, the allure of romance, and the promise of wealth all stemmed from their fabricated tales.

 Honestly, this was the hardest part and still is.
 Before I even went to see my uncle I had talked to several family members, briefing them about my intentions.
 I wanted to let them know that my uncle could use our support now more than ever.